AbuseIO/AbuseIO/docs/installation.md

 ## checkout git

-Please note that a composer update is required to install all other required packages and dependancies!
+Please note that a composer install is required to install all other required packages and dependancies!
+Do _NOT_ run the composer update, unless you are a developer.

 using Composer:
 ```bash